Nursing Continuing Education (CE) Requirements by State

 ARIZONA

-APRNs who hold an active DEA license, MUST have completed a minimum of three hours of opioid-related, substance use disorder-related or addiction-related continuing education.
+APRNs who hold an active DEA license MUST have at least three hours of opioid-related, substance use disorder-related or addiction-related continuing education.

 ARKANSAS